rlmckenney/authentication-tutorial/typescript/jwt/tutorial/step-2.md

 > [!NOTE]
 > This is not a tutorial on how to use Drizzle.
 The focus is on handling JWTs in TypeScript.
 Drizzle is used here to simplify the database setup.
 I'll cover the basics of using Drizzle in this context.
-> For more information on Drizzle, refer to the excellent [Drizzle Documentation](https://orm.drizzle.team/).
+> For more information on Drizzle, refer to the official [Drizzle Documentation](https://orm.drizzle.team/).

 ### 2.2.1 Install Drizzle